 - Regulators or tax authorities.

 We employ the services of third parties to assist us with website hosting.
 We use a company Oktopost to manage our social media communications across multiple channels (including Twitter, LinkedIn and Facebook).
 Oktopost processes and stores data on the Amazon Web Services (“AWS”) servers that it licenses.
-From August 2018, we will be installing tracking scripts on our website that will allow us to attribute web browsing activity and social media engagement with a contact record in our customer records management system, OnePlace.
+We have tracking scripts on our website that allow us to attribute web browsing activity and social media engagement with a contact record in our customer records management system, OnePlace.

 In relation to the recruitment of new workers, KWM use a third party provider, PageUp for certain aspects our recruitment activities in some jurisdictions.